Find Locations

 Gross hemolysis; clotted specimen; frozen specimen thawed in transit; improper labeling

-Confirmation and characterization of protein S (PS) congenital deficiency
+This test is used for confirmation and characterization of protein S (PS) congenital deficiency.

 The presence of heparin or lupus anticoagulants leads to overestimation of PS. aPC resistance due to factor V Leiden mutation or some other cause can falsely lower measured PS activity levels.6